Skip to main content

 Drängende Gegenwart × Luckenwalde – Photographic and Textile Works

-The exhibition "Drängende Gegenwart – Fotografie als Forschungsinstrument" and "Drängende Gegenwart – textiles in transit" combines photographic and textile works.
-Starting with the opening of the exhibition on the 6th of June 2024, it will be on display at the Luckenwalde branch until the 27th of June 2024.
+The exhibition ‘Drängende Gegenwart - Fotografie als Forschungsinstrument’ and ‘Drängende Gegenwart - textiles in transit’ combines photographic and textile works.
+The exhibition opening took place on the 6th of June 2024.
+The exhibition itself was on display at the Luckenwalde branch until the 27th of June 2024.

 Human-Robot Interaction in Social Robotics